BradleyCodeU/bradleycodeu.github.io/_apcsp/scrum/scrumsprint1.md

 ## Product Backlog

   - *Required* Create a Tester function that requires no arguments.
 The function will test ALL of the functions that your team has created (or will create) this sprint.
-Example below. = *13pts (You might want to save this one for last?)*
+Example Tester below. = *13pts (You might want to save this one for last?)*

 ```
+# Here is an example Tester function
-def Tester()
+def Tester():
+  # by Mr. Riley
   DrawCircle(0,0,100,"red")
   GotoRandom(-400,400,800,800)
   Balloon()